 Muse’s voice was heard saying, “Why are you hurting me?
 Why are you hurting me?”

 A toxicology report said that Muse had alcohol and caffeine in his bloodstream at the time of death.

 The death of Muse, who was a frequent guest in the house, sparked a large protest from Portland’s immigrant community.

 Muse was a graduate of Deering High School, where he was a standout basketball player.
 The courthouse was filled with many of his former classmates and others from the immigrant community.

-Mark Cardilli Sr. and Suzanne Cardilli had been informally separated, according to Chelsey Cardilli.
+Cardilli Sr. and Suzanne Cardilli had been informally separated, according to Chelsey Cardilli.
 Her father had been sleeping in the basement.
-Mark Cardilli Jr. had been staying in an apartment above the garage.
+Cardilli Jr. had been staying in an apartment above the garage.
 Cardilli Jr. had been away for army deployment “for about five years.”

 Chelsey Cardilli had been on criminal probation since October for a shoplifting charge, according to Cardilli Jr. The terms of the probation included that she was not allowed to see Muse.
 In testimony to defense attorney Matt Nichols, Chelsey Cardilli said she had called her parents to pick her up after a fight with Muse in summer 2018.